|AEM as a Cloud Service||Click here|

 Enable Dynamic Media support in Image Core Component.
 This feature enables the default Image component to display Dynamic Media images when Dynamic Media images are used by authors in webpages on local Sites deployment.

 The website authors use Content Finder to connect to the DAM deployment.
 The authors can browse, search for, and drag the remote assets in a component.
-To authenticate to the remote DAM, keep the credentials of the DAM user provided by your administrator handy.
+To authenticate to the remote DAM, keep the credentials provided by your administrator (if any) handy.

 Authors can use the assets available on the local DAM and the remote DAM deployment, in a single web page.
 Use the Content Finder to switch between searching the local DAM or searching the remote DAM.